 Button Buffet: Judi Ward will again organize this buffet.
 Have some fun with your unneeded buttons!
 If you wish to dispose of those "thousands" of buttons you have but are not using please bring them.
-We will have some shallow bins to dump them into and cups and/or plastic bags to fill with the buttons you find.
+We will have some shallow bins in which to dump them and cups and/or plastic bags to fill with the buttons you find.

-The Button Buffet will open on Opening Night, just like the give-away tables, so you can pick and choose some new buttons …… and have fun doing so.
+The Button Buffet will open on Opening Night, just like the give away tables, so you can pick and choose some new buttons …… and have fun doing so.